How to use mutual action plans for sales success

 A customer may intuitively feel that the purchase will lead to certain benefits, but the value summary nudges them to further introspection.
 It’s also a simple mechanism to address the concerns of naysayers.

-As a sales rep, you have to recognize that you’re not dealing with a single buyer.
-While you may be interacting with just one or two individuals, you’ll need to convince a buying committee with many decision makers.
+As a sales rep, you have to recognize that you're not dealing with a single buyer.
+While you may be interacting with just one or two individuals, you'll need to convince a buying committee with many decision-makers.
 And, how do you convince them?
 By first knowing who they are.
 Only then can you tailor your strategy.

 Interestingly, even your counterparts on the other side may not know the complete stakeholder list at first.
-But that’s the very goal of this exercise — to remove the element of doubt.
+But that's the very goal of this exercise to remove the element of doubt.

-3. Nail Down Deliverables
+3. Nail down deliverables

 The biggest chunk of the MAP is the list of deliverables.
 You can come up with this list through different approaches.
-Each of these approaches centers the buyer’s perspective:
+Each of these approaches centers the buyers perspective:

 • Find out what tasks have to be done to convince each of the stakeholders.
 This could include action items like additional product demos and prototypes of use cases.

-4. Build Out Timelines
+4. Build out timelines

 Adding timelines to MAP deliverables helps you track progress at frequent intervals, and course correct if necessary.
 It also acts as a predictive tool for sales reps and leaders.

 Deciding on dates and deadlines requires conversations and alignment of the deal cycle on both ends.
 As a seller, you might want the dates to reflect sales cycle steps such as discovery, qualification, and validation.
-This is your language, not the buyer’s.
+This is your language, not the buyers.

 Instead, we recommend sellers translate their process into buyer-centric language, or terms that the customer would use.
-For instance, instead of step one being the “qualification stage,” you could describe it as education and awareness, followed by presenting a proof of concept.
+For instance, instead of step one being the qualification stage, you could describe it as education and awareness, followed by presenting a proof of concept.

 For each deliverable on your plan, assign owners to build accountability.
 While defining owners and their responsibilities:

 Ensure there are joint owners for each deliverable, one each from the seller and from the buyer side.
-Sellers may feel the pressure to do all tasks on their own, but this isn’t practical.
+Sellers may feel the pressure to do all tasks on their own, but this isnt practical.
 Only through continued engagement from the buyer, can a MAP deliver results.

 Be as specific as possible.
-For example, instead of just assigning a deliverable to the “legal team,” list individual stakeholders.
+For example, instead of just assigning a deliverable to the legal team, list individual stakeholders.
 This increases accountability and allows for easy transfer of ownership if teams change.

-6. Focus on Customer’s Outcomes and ROI
+6. Focus on customer outcomes and ROI

 A MAP is only complete after you deliver the customer their objectives and ROI, not when you close the deal.
 This means that the deliverables should include onboarding and implementation, and in some cases, revenue targets as well.